Selecting a Contractor

 - Lease Monitoring: When leasing a system from our competitors you should receive a basic system monitoring in order to see if they reach their production goals, but you will not get per panel monitoring because they don’t want you to call about a low production panel that is only affecting your performance by 5%.
 The dirty secret is that most leases only guarantee 90% of a systems theoretical output.

-- HELOC: A Home equity loan, though not easy is the best possible way to “finance” your solar project.
+- HELOC: A Home equity loan, though it’s not easy it’s the best possible way to “finance” your solar project.
 If you have access to tap your home equity line, then you will pay the lowest possible rate of interest available to you.
 We will patiently wait while this process is completed by you and your bank.

 - PACE financing: This is often referred to as a Hero loan.
 There are now many of these lenders available in the market.
 This is a decent solution as it allows you to place the loan on your property tax bill and as such the interest on the loan is deductible.
 Our consultants will let you know if this financing is available for your project.

 - PPA/Lease: This is where you pay a set price per kilowatt for your power from the leasing company.
-While it is modestly less than you pay the utility, it is still substantially more that it would cost you to own the system, and most of these deals also include an annual escalator.
+While it is modestly less than you pay the Utility, it is still substantially more than it would cost you to own the system, and most of these deals also include an annual escalator.
 This is again a great deal for the lease company and a poor deal for you the consumer.

 - Lease: A true lease where you pay a set fee each month, usually with annual payment escalators is the worst possible way to go solar.
 Sure the equipment and ownership headache is the leasing companies but you are more than paying them for the trouble.
 They are very happy to take your money at the rates they are charging.